Nipper: Legacy

 One of four stained glass windows atop the "Nipper Building", the former RCA Victor Building 17 in Camden, New Jersey.
 This photo, taken from inside the tower, shows the 2003 replacement of the 1979 replacement of the original 1915 glass.

 The statue of Nipper on the roof of the former RCA distribution building in Albany, New York, pictured in 2010.

 As time progressed, Nipper's gravesite was built upon, and the Kingston upon Thames branch of Lloyds Bank now occupies the site.
 To commemorate Nipper's 100th birthday, Mr. D.F.
 Johnson, the then-chairman of the HMV retailer, placed a commemorative plaque to the rear of the bank on 15 August 1984, understood to be near to the resting place.
 An additional plaque was placed on the wall inside the entrance to the bank, referencing the one outside.

-Nipper's likeness has been reproduced into pocket watches, salt and pepper shakers, paperweights, cigar lighters, stuffed toys, coin banks, coffee mugs, T-shirts, neckties and clocks.
+Nipper's likeness has been reproduced on a myriad of advertising and promotional items, including pocket watches, wristwatches, clocks, salt and pepper shakers, paperweights, cigar lighters, stuffed toys, coin banks, drinkware, coffee mugs, posters, calendars, beach towels, T-shirts, neckties cufflinks, belt buckles and hats.
 These advertising items have long been popular collectables.

 In 1984, New York Times writer Hans Fantel described his early childhood impression of Nipper:

 "For some who were to discover music through the phonograph in later years, Nipper's image became almost synonymous with music itself.
 It certainly was that way for me: I remember how, as a child, I used to keep my eyes fixed on Nipper as he spun on the turntable, and I would grow dizzy with the effort to keep the dog upright in my mind.
 It took me a long time to discover that, by not looking at the dog, I could hear the music without growing dizzy.
 But it wasn't as much fun that way.
 For an enchanted 3-year-old, it was Nipper - not Enrico Caruso - who addressed me in those magic tones that first opened for me the realm of music."

 A depiction of Nipper appeared in RCA television advertisements, and later versions with his "son", a puppy named Chipper who was added to the RCA family in 1991.
 Real dogs played the roles of Nipper and Chipper, but Chipper had to be replaced much more frequently, since his character is a puppy.

 A Baltimore street leading to a development of town-houses is named Nipper Way, where a statue of Nipper resided for a brief time before being relocated.

 On 10 March 2010, a small road near to the dog's final resting place in Kingston upon Thames was officially named Nipper Alley.